 - LARGE GROUP SEASON & TIMES: Tours start daily May 1th, 2023 through October 15th, 2023.
 Tour times may vary depending on time of season.
 Larger groups (over 30 persons) may require splitting into two tour groups run 30 minutes apart.
 Private tours for large groups are available. (ask for more details)

 - RESERVATIONS: Please arrive at least 10 minutes before your tour.
 Late arrivals cannot be guaranteed space.
 Driving times: Ouray 12 minutes, Montrose 50 minutes, Silverton 1 hour 20 minutes, Durango 3 hours.
 During peak season traffic can be congested, so plan ahead.
 We provide hard hats.
 Light jacket or long sleeve shirt is recommended.

 - GROUP SIZE: We can walk 25-30 folks in per tour.
 Larger groups must be split up and will run 30 minutes apart.
-Private tours for large groups are available, instead of going in on the hour we will walk you in on the half hour so there won’t be any conflict with regularly scheduled tours.
+Private tours for large groups are available. (ask for more details)

 - ACCESSIBILITY INFO: The tour involves a 10-15 minute walk on pretty level gravel pathways (wet & muddy along the way).
 Limited seating is available but depends on the size of the group.
 If you need to have a seat let the tour guide know and the tour guide will take care of you.
 There are no steep inclines or climbing, it can be slick, so closed shoes are recommended (flip-flops are not recommended) Wheelchair access is not available going into the MINE.
 If you have difficulty walking, you may turn around and come back out.
 Restrooms are accessible but require navigating two steps.
 Claustrophobic folks are welcomed to take the tour.
 If you feel uncomfortable, you simply turn around and walk back out.